And Cultivate Love Update #2

 By the way, you don’t have to try and do as many things as we have!
 It’s just the way it turned out.
 Plus we are in a new phase of older kids who we can leave home alone when we need to.
 (You’ll get there.
 Promise!)

-If you already have The Cultivate Love Challenge, just go pick one or two ideas to focus on this next month.
+Download The Cultivate Challenge here!
+And pick one or two ideas to focus on this month.

 And how about my next month?